open-api-spex/open_api_spex/README.md

 ## Validating and Casting Params

 OpenApiSpex can automatically validate requests before they reach the controller action function.
 Or if you prefer, you can explicitly call on OpenApiSpex to cast and validate the params within the controller action.
-This section describes the former.
+See `OpenApiSpex.cast_value/3` for the latter.

+The rest of this section describes implicit casting and validating the request before it reaches your controller action.

 First, the `plug OpenApiSpex.Plug.PutApiSpec` needs to be called in the Router, as described above.